July 25, 2025

 Proactive MSK care

 Low back pain, neck strain, and joint issues are easiest to fix when caught early.
-Digital-first physical therapy programs, like Sword Thrive, give employees fast, clinically-guided care from licensed Doctors of Physical Therapy.
+AI-native pain care programs, like Sword Thrive, give employees fast, clinically-guided care from licensed Doctors of Physical Therapy.
 This offering helps busy member populations access care at a time and place that suits their lifestyle.
 This helps people recover faster and prevents unnecessary surgeries.

 Daily movement and behavior change